ppy/osu-wiki/wiki/Tournaments/MCNC/7K2022/en.md

 1. The osu!mania 7K Chinese National Cup is a head-to-head individual tournament, played on the osu!mania game mode.
 2. Beatmap scoring will be based on Score V2.
 3. The beatmaps for each round will be announced by the Mappool Selector Team before the actual matches take place.
    - Each mappool, except for the Qualifier stage, will contain a tiebreaker beatmap.
-It will only be played in case of a tie in the scoreline in the best of system, e.g., the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
+It will only be played in case of a tie in the scoreline in the "best of" system, e.g., the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
 4. Match schedule will be handled by the Tournament Management.
 5. If no referees are available at match time, the match will be postponed.
-6. Failed players scores will be considered a loss, even its higher than the opponent.
+6. Failed players' scores will be considered losses, even if they are higher than the opponent.
     - Reviving and surviving during a beatmap is considered as passing it.
-7. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
+7. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
     - Custom skin elements must not be used to alter core gameplay mechanics.
 8. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
     - "Lag spikes" are not considered a valid reason to nullify a beatmap.
     - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
     - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 9. Beatmaps must not be reused in the same match, except for rematches.
-10. If player is not present at match time, it can be postponed for up to 10 minutes.
-If, after this period, there is still not appear, a win by default will be declared for the player present.
+10. If a player is not present at match time, it can be postponed for up to 10 minutes.
+If they are still absent after this period, a win by default will be declared for the player present.
 11. All players and staff must be treated with respect.
 Instructions of the referees and the Tournament Management are to be followed.
-Decisions labeled as final are not to be objected.
+Decisions labelled as final are not to be objected.
-12. Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match or other deliberate inappropriate misbehaviour are strictly prohibited.
+12. Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match and other deliberate inappropriate misbehaviour are strictly prohibited.
-13. Breaking the chat rules results in a silence.
-Silenced players cannot participate at multiplayer matches.
+13. Breaking chat rules results in a silence.
+Silenced players cannot participate in multiplayer matches.
-14. Unexpected incidences will be handled by the Tournament Management.
+14. Unexpected incidents will be handled by the Tournament Management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
 15. Penalties for violating the tournament rules include, but are not limited to:
-    - Directly judge the score of one beatmap.
+    - Direct judgement of the score of one beatmap.
     - Declaring the match as forfeited, or as a win by default for the other player.
     - Disqualification from the entire tournament.
     - Disqualification from the current and future official tournaments, until appealed.
 16. The Tournament Management reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.
-17. The Tournament Management reserves the right to refuse any and all suspicious accounts/players entry into the tournament.
+17. The Tournament Management reserves the right to refuse tournament entry for any and all suspicious accounts or players.
 18. Players must abide to the osu! terms of service.

 ### Tournament registration

-1. There is no rank range for this tournament, players from all skill levels are free to participate.
+1. There is no rank range for this tournament: players from all skill levels are free to participate.
-2. This tournament is for Chinese players only, including players from Mainland Chinese territories, Taiwan territories, Hong Kong territories, Macau territories.
+2. This tournament is for Chinese players only, including players from Mainland Chinese territories, Taiwan territories, Hong Kong territories, and Macau territories.
 Please note that this tournament has nothing to do with politics and views about the territories of China.
-Only players with the flags of the territories listed above is eligible for playing.
+Only players with the flags of the aforementioned territories are eligible for playing.
 3. To be eligible for playing, one must:
     - Have not been banned/majorly restricted in the MCNC.
-    - Pass a background check by osu!staff and the tournament staff.
+    - Pass a background check by osu! staff and the tournament staff.
     - Include the answer "我不是管人痴" in the question "Do you have anything else to say?".
-    - To ensure that the game is played normally, every registered user will be manually checked by the Tournament Management and will give the list to the official osu!
-Staff to check.
+    - To ensure that the game is played normally, every registered user will be manually checked by the Tournament Management and will give the list to the official osu! staff to check.
-4. All successfully formed players will be published after the Registration Phase.
+4. All successfully formed players will be published after the registration phase.
 5. Organisers, mappoolers and referees must not participate as a player in the tournament.

 ### Qualifier instructions

-1. There will be no warmups during the qualifier stage.
+1. There will be no warmups during the Qualifier stage.
-2. In the Qualifier stage, all players will play a specific pool designed by the map selectors.
+2. In the Qualifier stage, all players will play a specific pool designed by the mappool selectors.
 3. The Qualifier pool contains 5 maps, all of which will use FreeMod rules.
 4. Players will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
-5. The mappool will be played in the order listed above.
+5. The mappool will be played in the order the maps are listed.
-6. There will be an optional 5-minute break in between the first and second play-through of the mappool.
+6. There will be an optional 5-minute break in between the first and second playthrough of the mappool.
 7. All players will play their qualifiers in separate rooms.
 We suggest players not to broadcast or share their results to avoid seed manipulation.
-8. The top 16 seeded players will advance to the Round of 16 (If have enough players there will be Round of 32).
+8. The top 16 seeded players will advance to the Round of 16 (or Round of 32 if there are enough players).

 ### Stage instructions

-1. Following the Qualifier stage, a Double Elimination stage will be played.
+1. Following the Qualifier stage, a double-elimination stage will be played.
 This means that the winner continues in the winners' bracket, and the losing player gets moved to the losers' bracket.
 2. Players in the losers’ bracket must play 2 matches each weekend starting from the Quarterfinals.
-3. Players that lose a match in the losers' bracket get eliminated from the tournament.
+3. Players who lose a match in the losers' bracket get eliminated from the tournament.

 ### Win conditions

-- In the Qualifiers, teams need to place in the top 32 seeded teams in order to advance to the Double Elimination stage.
+- In the Qualifiers, teams need to place in the top 32 seeded teams in order to advance to the double-elimination stage.
 - In the Round of 32, teams need to win 5 maps to win a match (best of 9).
 - In the Round of 16 and Quarterfinals, teams need to win 6 maps to win a match (best of 11).
 - In the Semifinals, Finals, and Grand Finals, teams need to win 7 maps to win the match (best of 13).